SamHCoco/Data-Structure-Implementations-Python/README.md

  * **O(1)** - Constant time.
 A strength of stacks: no matter how large the stack, adding an element to the top of a stack will always take constant time.

 * ## LinkedList
 LinkedLists are data structures made up of **nodes** which contain data and pointers which point to the next node in the data structure.
-The first node, called the **head-node**, contains the first element while the last node is None (or null) indicating to end of list. **LinkedLists have 4 key methods:**
+The first node, called the **head-node**, contains the first element while the last node points to None indicating the end of the linkedlist. **LinkedLists have 4 key methods:**
  * **add(e)** - Adds element *e* to the linkedlist.
  * **get(index)** - Returns the element of the linkedlist at specified index.
  * **search(e)** - Searches the linkedlist for element *e*.